mozilla/experimenter/contributing.md

 1. Implement the code changes described by the issue.
 All Python code changes should be accompanied by any relevant tests, either by modifying existing ones or adding new ones.
-Front-end changes (HTML/CSS/JS), and infrastructure changes (Docker related things) do not require tests.
+Front-end changes (HTML/CSS/JS) that involve React code should create or update any relevant JS tests.
+Infrastructure changes (Docker related things) do not require tests.

 1. When all your changes are complete to your satisfaction: